-One newspaper summed up the dreadful affair succinctly:
+The Salisbury and Winchester Journal summed up the dreadful affair succinctly:

 “The execution was over by ten o’clock, and the populace soon after dispersed quickly. … The bodies of Colonel Despard, Broughton, and Graham were removed from the New Goal, by their friends on Monday evening.
 Those of the other four were taken away last night.”